OskyRosky/Classification/README.md

 # III.
 Cross-cutting Topics (Core Analytical Foundations).

-Purpose: before applying any classification algorithm, we must understand the analytical forces that define how models behave — imbalance, calibration, threshold choice, and metrics.
+Classification is not only about choosing an algorithm.
+Before any model can make a fair, reliable, and interpretable decision, we must understand the invisible forces that govern its behavior.
+These forces—class imbalance, probability calibration, threshold selection, and evaluation metrics—shape how models learn, predict, and fail.
+They are called cross-cutting topics because they apply to every classifier, regardless of its mathematical form.
+Ignoring them leads to models that perform well on paper but fail in reality; mastering them turns simple models into trustworthy tools.

 I. Introduction: Why Cross-cutting Topics Matter